badlee/kannel.js/README.md

 #### How start a sample

-Make your sur kannel is down, configured and work well (bearerbox and smsbox).
+Make your sure kannel is down, configured and work well (bearerbox and smsbox).

   - Clone kannel.js reposotory
     `$ git clone https://github.com/badlee/kannel.js.git`